andamira/devela/src/_info/features.md

 - *Capability*
 - *Dependency*

-All features are disabled by default.
+Only the `_default` capabilities are enabled by default.

 Features from different categories are designed to be mostly independent from each other, and composable, except from the miscellaneous features.